 A DOM is also a useful way to work with an XML document.
 You can use the %XML.ReaderOpens in a new tab class to read an XML document and create a DOM that represents it.
 In this representation, the DOM is a series of nodes, and you navigate among them as needed.
 Specifically, you create an instance of %XML.DocumentOpens in a new tab, which represents the document itself and which contains the nodes.
 Then you use %XML.NodeOpens in a new tab to examine and manipulate the nodes.
 You can use %XML.WriterOpens in a new tab to write the XML document again, if needed.

 The InterSystems IRIS XML tools provide many ways to access data in and modify both XML documents and DOMs.

 Creating Arbitrary XML

-You can also use InterSystems IRIS XML tools to create and work with arbitrary XML — that is, XML that does not map to any InterSystems IRIS class.
-To create an arbitrary XML document, use %XML.Writer.
+With InterSystems IRIS XML tools, you can also create and work with arbitrary XML — that is, XML that does not map to any InterSystems IRIS class.
+To create an arbitrary XML document, use %XML.WriterOpens in a new tab.
 This class provides methods for adding elements, adding attributes, adding namespace declarations, and so on.

 To create an arbitrary DOM, use %XML.DocumentOpens in a new tab.
 This class provides a class method that returns a DOM with a single empty node.
 Then use instance methods of that class to add nodes as needed.